 I love this green tea buttercream swirled on chocolate cupcakes.
 Dust over some cocoa powder or green tea powder to decorate and you’ll get a cute and easy chocolate matcha cupcake.
 It’s also especially tasty to frost lemon, vanilla or white chocolate cakes and cupcakes.

-I also love making frosted blondies or matchies (matcha blondies) using the matcha buttercream too!
+I also love making frosted blondies or matcha brownies using matcha buttercream too!

 Decorating